 - College Blogging 101: my free 5-day email course on how to start making money blogging!

 - Ibotta – Ibotta is literally free money.
 It gives you cash back on purchases you already make.
 All you have to do is take pictures of your receipts.
-If you sign up through this link you get a 10$ bonus just for submitting your first rebate!
+If you sign up through my link you get a 10$ bonus just for submitting your first rebate!
+Easy pease!

 - Swagbucks – Swagbucks rewards you for things you already do online like online shopping, answering surveys, or searching the web.
 It’s really easy to use and I’ve easily made over $25 in gift cards to places like Amazon and PayPal with little actual effort.

 Are you organized and a great communicator?
 There are a lot of openings right now for virtual assistant gigs!
 As a virtual assistant, you help bloggers, designers, and other professionals with any daily tasks they simply don’t have the time for.